annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 Safe Speculation
   We say that speculative execution is safe if it does not introduce new undefined behaviours.

 An obvious candidate for proving speculation safety are loads from memory.
 This is because with multi-exit loop vectorization, we can now introduce loads from memory that can cause a SEG fault if we try to read from memory that is not derefenceable.
 Other examples where we need to prove speculation safety is if we introduce a poison value in the vectorized code, while in the scalar form, we did not have such cases.
 For example, adding two values where we have NoWrapFlags.
 If in the vectorized form, we speculatively execute this add and we wrap-around, the result of the add is a poison value.
-If we end up branching on that poison value, we introduce UB.
+If we end up branching on that poison value, we introduce undefined behaviour (UB).

-!!!
-TODO: Talk about immediate UB versus deferred UB.
-In speculation, immediate UB (loading non-dereferenceable memory or div-by-0) should be avoided, while deferred UB is handled through freeze.
+We make a distinction between immediate undefined behaviour and deferred UB.
+In speculation, immediate UB (loading non-dereferenceable memory or a div-by-0) should be identified and we should bail out of vectorization.
+However, deferred UB is poison and is handled through `freeze`.

 Let us consider several examples to better understand what “speculation safety” means.
 We start with a classical search loop example but written in a bottom tested form (which is the form expected in loop vectorizer):

 .. code::

   if ( i < N) {
-   do {
+   while (true) {
     char x = a[i];
     bool c = (x == 0);
     if (c) break;
     foo(x);
-    ++I;
+    if (!(0 <= i < N)) break;
+    ++i;
-   } while (i < N);
+   }
   }

 This loop has a single dd-exit guarded by condition ‘c’.
 Let’s for simplicity assume array ‘a’ has byte-wide elements with first zero element at position M = N/2, where N mod 2.
 This way scalar loop will not access anything beyond a[M].
 To vectorize this loop it should be safe to evaluate ‘a[i]’ for up to VF bytes beyond memory read on previous vector iteration.
 Thus, it should be valid to dereference up to VF bytes beyond that accessed in scalar execution.
 Fortunately, there is another condition “!(0 <= i < N)” guaranteeing vector loop will not try to load more than N bytes from the start of ‘a’ (assuming “VF mod 2” && VF <= N).
 Thus, it is enough to prove there is N bytes dereferenceable from start of ‘a’.